willdotk/RevitHandyTools/README.md

 <h2>Shared Parameters Panel</h2>
 <ul>
-    <li>Load To Project - To add multiple shared parameters to multiple categories within a project</li>
+    <li>Load To Project - To load multiple shared parameters into multiple categories within a project</li>
-    <li>LoadToFamily - To add multiple shared parameters to a family</li>
+    <li>Load To Family - To load multiple shared parameters into a family</li>
 </ul>